Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Hardness of Certification Problems on Random Graphs

 We prove this result in Appendix~\ref{sec:avg-appendix-ub}.
 For reference, we have collected our results and how they compare to previous results in \Cref{tab:comparison}.
 Notably, we obtain upper and lower bounds on $\sigma_4^{\MC}$, $\sigma_3^{\IS}$, and $\sigma_4^{\IS}$ that match up to a small absolute error of $0.005$, so both \Cref{thm:avg-case-lb,thm:avg-case-ub} are nearly optimal for these cases.
 In particular, this raises the exciting possibility that one might be able to obtain clues toward complete characterizations of $\sigma_d^{\MC}$ and $\sigma_d^{\IS}$ by studying the proofs of \Cref{thm:avg-case-lb,thm:avg-case-ub}.

 \paragraph{Comments on finding near-optimal lower bounds with AlphaEvolve.}

-We conclude this section with some remarks on our methodology in \Cref{thm:avg-case-lb}, and our results.
-The constructions given in \cite{kunisky2024computational} for $d\in \{3,4\}$ are graphs on up to $10$ vertices that were generated by computer-assisted experimentation.
+We conclude this section with remarks on our methodology in \Cref{thm:avg-case-lb}, and our results.
+The constructions given in \cite{kunisky2024computational} for $d\in \{3,4\}$ are graphs on up to $12$ vertices that were generated by computer-assisted experimentation.
 We were able to replicate their results by randomly sampling a large number of regular graphs, albeit with the post-hoc knowledge of the number of self-loops in their construction.

 Improving their lower bounds necessitates constructions on many more vertices, as the granularity of $\MC(G)$ or $\IS(G)$ is limited by the size of $G$.
-At this scale, this approach of randomly sampling constructions does not work for two reasons: (1) the space of $d$-regular $n$-vertex graphs blows up combinatorially, meaning random sampling will not find interesting ``extremal'' graphs, and (2) the complexity of computing $\MC(G)$ or $\IS(G)$ is exponential in $n$, so it is hard to even compute the bound for a construction.
+At our target scale, the approach of randomly sampling constructions does not work for two reasons: (1) the space of $d$-regular $n$-vertex graphs blows up combinatorially, meaning random sampling will not find interesting ``extremal'' graphs, and (2) the complexity of computing $\MC(G)$ or $\IS(G)$ is exponential in $n$, so it is hard to even compute these bounds for a construction.

 As stated before, we used AlphaEvolve as a tool to search for finite Ramanujan graphs witnessing the bounds in \Cref{thm:avg-case-lb}.
 We circumvent the above limitation by searching over the space $\calS = \bigcup_{n=1}^\infty \Omega_n\times 2^{[n]}$, where $\Omega_n$ is the set of $n$-vertex $d$-regular graphs.
 That is, we search directly for a pair $(G, S)$, where $G$ is a graph and $S$ is a cut (or independent set) in $G$, scoring the pair as $\score(G, S) = -\infty$ if $G$ is not Ramanujan, and $\score(G, S) = {|\delta_G(S,\bar{S})|}/{|E(G)|}$ otherwise.
 Here, $\delta_{G}(S,\bar{S})$ is the set of edges crossing the cut $(S,\bar{S})$ in $G$.
 This gives an efficiently computable score function that lower bounds $\gamma_d^{\MC}$ (or $\gamma_d^{\IS}$).
 Consequently, AlphaEvolve isn't limited to the space of small graphs.
 Indeed, it outputs constructions on as many as $163$ vertices (for $\gamma_4^{\IS}$).